 My July 2020 road trip from Seattle to Idaho, Wyoming, and Montana itinerary is here!
-In this blog post, you will be able to view and download my exact itinerary, learn about my 25 must stop recommendations along with tips to car camping, park permits, my outfits, and lots of photos.
+In this blog post, I’m sharing with you my 25 must-stop recommendations along with tips for car camping, park permits, my outfits, and lots of photos.

 Disclaimer: Due to health concerns regarding the global pandemic, I do not recommend you to travel if you don’t feel safe.
 National Parks are open, but you have to do your part to protect yourself and others by WEARING A MASK, WASH YOUR HANDS OFTEN, AND TRY TO KEEP AT LEAST 6 FEET DISTANCE.
 Know that there is always a risk out there, so please abide by the park’s rules and stay safe!